Combinatorial Gray codes-an updated survey: Permutations

 \emph{Prefix shifts} have also been investigated heavily for permutation generation.
 Unlike transpositions and prefix reversals discussed before, prefix shifts are in general not involutions.
 Formally, for any $2\leq k\leq n$, we write $\sigma_k$ for the operation that cyclically left-shifts the first $k$ entries of a permutation by one position, i.e., $\sigma_k=(k\;k-1\cdots 2\,1)$.
 Note that $\sigma_2=\rho_2$ simply transposes the first two entries.
-Corbett~\cite{DBLP:journals/tpds/Corbett92} showed that all permutations can be generated cyclically by prefix shifts of arbitrarily length, i.e., using the generators $\{\sigma_n,\sigma_{n-1},\ldots,\sigma_2\}$; see Figure~\ref{fig:perm1}~(j).
+Corbett~\cite{DBLP:journals/tpds/Corbett92} showed that all permutations can be generated cyclically by prefix shifts of arbitrarily length, i.e., using the generators $\{\sigma_n,\sigma_{n-1},\ldots,\sigma_2\}$; see Figure~\ref{fig:perm1}~(l).
 Compton and Williamson~\cite{MR1308693}, as an application of their doubly-adjacent Gray code, showed that we can also use the generators~$\{\sigma_n,\sigma_n^{-1},\sigma_2\}$.
-Stevens and Williams~\cite{MR2991865} showed the same result for the generators $\{\sigma_n,\sigma_3,\sigma_2\}$, and Ruskey and Williams~\cite{MR2682614} proved it for~$\{\sigma_n,\sigma_{n-1}\}$; see Figure~\ref{fig:perm1}~(k).
-In a recent breakthrough, Sawada and Williams~\cite{MR4060409} give a simple and explicit rule to generate all permutations of length~$n$ using only the two generators~$\{\sigma_n,\sigma_2\}$, and this listing is cyclic if and only if $n$ is odd; see Figure~\ref{fig:flip}~(e) and Figure~\ref{fig:perm1}~(l).
+Stevens and Williams~\cite{MR2991865} showed the same result for the generators $\{\sigma_n,\sigma_3,\sigma_2\}$, and Ruskey and Williams~\cite{MR2682614} proved it for~$\{\sigma_n,\sigma_{n-1}\}$; see Figure~\ref{fig:perm1}~(m).
+In a recent breakthrough, Sawada and Williams~\cite{MR4060409} give a simple and explicit rule to generate all permutations of length~$n$ using only the two generators~$\{\sigma_n,\sigma_2\}$, and this listing is cyclic if and only if $n$ is odd; see Figure~\ref{fig:flip}~(e) and Figure~\ref{fig:perm1}~(n).
+Subsequently, a simple loopless algorithm for this problem was devised by Lipt{\'{a}}k, Masillo, Navarro and Williams~\cite{DBLP:conf/spire/LiptakMNW23}.
+Instead of cyclically shifting the array that holds the permutation when applying~$\sigma_n$, they increment an index to what is considered the `first' entry.
 This problem was known as \emph{sigma-tau problem}, and was first mentioned in Nijenhuis and Wilf's book~\cite[Ex.~6]{MR0396274}.
 All of the preceding results mentioned in this paragraph assert the existence of Hamilton paths or cycles in the Cayley digraph~$\vv{\Gamma}(S_n,X)$ for various sets~$X$ of shifts as generators.